|30 JUNE 2022 YEAR END PLANNING|

-The 2021 year company tax rate is 30% unless the company qualifies as a “Base Rate” (small) entity which has a 26% tax rate.
-For Base Rate companies the tax rate will reduce to 25% for the 2022 year.
-For all other companies the rate remains at 30% for the 2021 and 2022 years.
+The 2022 year company tax rate is 30% unless the company qualifies as a “Base Rate” (small) entity which has a 25% tax rate.
+The tax rate for Base Rate companies will remain at 25% for future years.
+For all other companies the rate remains at 30%.

-Broadly, a Base Rate entity has an “aggregated” turnover of less than $50m for the 2021 year and has less than 20% “passive income” in its own turnover.
-The $50m in aggregated turnover threshold also applies for the 2022 year.
+Broadly, a Base Rate entity has an “aggregated” turnover of less than $50m for the 2022 year and has less than 20% “passive income” in its own turnover.
+The $50m in aggregated turnover threshold continues to apply for future years.

 Aggregated turnover includes the turnover of the company and both its: